jundalisay/spblist/content/en/superphysics/principles/chapter-11.md

 The previous chapter explained Critical Thinking and Critical Feeling.

 - Critical thinking is the application of the intellect with added effort in order to push against, or break through, the limitations imposed by the Negative Force
-- Critical feeling is the application of the feelings with added effort in order to go outside of the ego or the feeling of the self
+- Critical feeling is the application of the feelings with added effort in order to go outside of the ego or the feeling of the self which is also a result of the Negative Force

 These two are used to solve problems.
 - Critical thinking is usually for intellectual and physical problems